-A summary of the steps employers and recipients should take when awarding growth shares
+A summary of the steps employers and recipients should take when awarding growth share

-When awarding growth shares to employees or Directors there are two actions that need to be taken:
+When awarding growth shares to employees or directors, two actions need to be taken:

 The employer doesn't need to submit the document to HMRC within the 14-day window, but they will need it when submitting their annual notification to declare that an election has been made.